Commercial fishing: Environmental risk

 The oceans cover nearly two thirds of the Earth's surface, and are continuously threatened by human behaviors and practices.
 By taking so many fish from the seas, humans have managed to remove entire links from the marine food chain.
 This causes a chain effect, leading to an overall upset of the delicate ecological balance.

 Sharks are one of the ocean's most threatened groups (see list of threatened sharks) because they are mistakenly caught by vessels searching for fish, and end up getting tossed back into the ocean dead or dying Some Asian cuisines value shark fin as a delicacy, incentivizing excessive catching of sharks and even finning practice among unregulated fishermen.
 This disappearance of sharks has enabled prey animals like rays to multiply, which alters the food chain dynamics.

 Bycatch is the industry term for what they consider "unwanted or economically-worthless aquatic animals who are unintentionally caught using destructively indiscriminate fishing methods like longlines and driftnets, which generally target marketable marine creatures such as tuna and swordfish" There are also billions of other animals that are killed in this manner every year such as: sea turtles, marine mammals, and sea birds.
 Between 1990 and 2008, it was estimated that 8.5 million sea turtles were fatally caught in nets or on longlines as bycatch.

-Coral reefs are biodiversity-rich ecosystems which provide habitat for millions of aquatic species such as sponges, star fish, jellyfish, sea turtles, etc. Unfortunately, reef ecosystems are highly sensitive to chemical, temperature, and population changes.
+Coral reefs are biodiversity-rich ecosystems which provide habitat for millions of aquatic species such as sponges, star fish, jellyfish, sea turtles, etc. Reef ecosystems are highly sensitive to chemical, temperature, and population changes.
 There has been an increasing disappearance of large predators such as barracuda, Nassau groupers, and sharks This makes the reefs more vulnerable to invasion by non-native species.

 Fish farming is the raising of fish for food in underwater enclosures, otherwise known as aquaculture.
 There are environmental hazards such as waste, damage to ecosystems, and negative effects on humans.
 Because they are so densely packed together, the fecal matter that accumulates can create algal blooms, or deadly parasites and viruses that thrive on the filthy environment.
 These can infect wild fish that swim near the enclosure, or whole colonies of fish if an infected farm fish escapes the enclosure.

 Overfishing occurs because fish are captured at a faster rate than they can reproduce.
 Both advanced fishing technologies and increased demand for fish have resulted in overfishing.
-The Food and Agricultural Organization has reported that "about 25 percent of the world's captured fish end up thrown overboard because they are caught unintentionally, are illegal market species, or are of inferior quality and size" It should not go unnoticed that overfishing has caused more ecological extinction than any other human influence on coastal ecosystems.
+The Food and Agricultural Organization has reported that "about 25 percent of the world's captured fish end up thrown overboard because they are caught unintentionally (bycatch), are illegal market species, or are of inferior quality and size" It should not go unnoticed that overfishing has caused more ecological extinction than any other human influence on coastal ecosystems.

 The global environmental problem of oceanic microplastics is largely caused by plastic-made fishing gear that is wearing down by use, lost or thrown away.